 Abstract:

 Resurveys of historical collecting localities, when combined with statistical assessment of detectability, provide strong evidence for range dynamics in response to recent climate change.
 Such studies across single elevational or latitudinal transects have revealed range shifts, primarily expansion at leading edges, and meta-analyses attribute overall patterns to global warming.
 However, there have been few detailed community-scale analyses in which multiple transects have been resurveyed to control for local effects such as land-use and seral dynamics.
 Here we expand on resurveys of elevational ranges of small mammals along a single regional transect of montane California (Yosemite) by additional regional surveys to the north (Lassen) and the south (Sequoia), repeating surveys originally conducted in the early 20th century.
+High elevation species showed a coherent pattern of upward shifts in their lower range limits whereas low elevation species showed heterogeneous responses at the upper limits.
+While the elevational ranges of some species remained consistently stable across regions, only a few species shifted their elevational range consistently across regions.
 Observed change in minimum temperature was a more reliable predictor of the direction of species’ shifts than other climate variables or an overall model of warming.
-Additional factors may play a role in , perhaps due to changes in seral dynamics or interacting effects of local changes in temperature and precipitation.
+Additional factors may play a role in differences between high and low elevation species and in species’ response across regions, perhaps due to changes in seral dynamics or interacting effects of local changes in temperature and precipitation.
+We identify a suite of high elevation taxa with consistent upwards range contractions and which warrant more detailed analyses of proximate causes of vulnerability.
 These results demonstrate the value of multi-region resurveys and illustrate the complexity of species responses to recent climate change.

 Introduction